The Product Regulation and Liability Review: Australia

 Year in review

-During 2019, the ACCC continued to be active in its supervision of consumer product recalls, as well as monitoring 'hot-topic' issues in product safety.
-According to the ACCC's annual report for 2018–2019,5 A$49.2 million in penalties were obtained from litigated consumer protection matters, 1,930 mandatory injury reports assessed and 683 voluntary recall notifications published.
+During 2020, the ACCC continued to be active in its supervision of consumer product recalls, as well as monitoring 'hot-topic' issues in product safety.
+According to the ACCC's annual report for 2019–2020,5 A$198.2 million in penalties were obtained from litigated consumer protection matters, 1,711 mandatory injury reports assessed and 633 voluntary recall notifications published.

 The compulsory recall of Takata air bags (described as 'Australia's largest ever recall') continued to be implemented across a range of motor vehicle brands.
 That compulsory recall followed extensive investigation and discussion with the ACCC and vehicle suppliers in Australia, in circumstances where a number of voluntary recalls had already been commenced.
-During the 2018–2019 financial year, 3.21 million Takata airbags were rectified in accordance with the compulsory recalls.
 Seven class actions are also now on foot in relation to the supply of motor vehicles with Takata airbags, which are also subject to voluntary or compulsory recall action.

-Regulatory action by the ACCC in relation to the EA189 diesel emissions issues, which have been litigated globally, resulted in the Federal Court imposing a record penalty of AU$125 million on Volkswagen AG for breach of the ACL: false representations about compliance with Australian diesel emissions standards.
+Regulatory action by the ACCC in relation to the EA189 diesel emissions issues, which have been litigated globally, resulted in the Federal Court imposing a record penalty of A$125 million on Volkswagen AG for breach of the ACL: false representations about compliance with Australian diesel emissions standards.
 That penalty is currently subject to an appeal before the Full Federal Court.
-Class action proceedings against Volkswagen, Audi and Skoda arising from EA189 diesel emissions issues have been settled, subject to approval by the Court.
+Class action proceedings against Volkswagen, Audi and Skoda arising from EA189 diesel emissions issues have been settled.

-Finally, the release of the final report of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry in February 2019 has been followed by increased regulatory activity and the commencement of class action proceedings arising from matters the subject of that Royal Commission.
+Finally, the release of the final report of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry in February 2019 has been followed by continued increased regulatory activity, and the commencement of class action proceedings arising from matters the subject of that Royal Commission.

 1 Colin Loveday is a partner and Sheena McKie is a special counsel at Clayton Utz.
 The authors wish to acknowledge the considerable contribution of Larissa Cook in preparing previous editions of this chapter and to thank her for her assistance.